ericwb/slack-status-bar/README.rst

 This status bar automatically (or manually) updates a user's Slack status based on information from the user's calendars and Wireless SSID in use.
-It only works on Mac OSX and is only effective for user's that use Mac's default calendar application and wireless for networking.
+It only works on Mac OS X and is only effective for users that use Mac's default calendar application and wireless for networking.

 Currently the app can detect 4 types of statuses